RiboRings/mediation/README.md

 ## Prepare for examples

 The following code can also be found in the tutorial.R script.
+Some example output (both statistical tables and plots) are stored in the results folder.

 ```
 library(mia)